History of BMX (1980)

-March 20th. contact was established with Mr. Brian Montgomery of BH (Beistegui Hermanos, S.A. - Spain)throughmail.
+March 20th. contact was established with Mr. Brian Montgomery of BH (Beistegui Hermanos, S.A. - Spain) through e-mail.

 March 24th., another cycle-club contacts the SFN / KNWU.

-A call from the chairman of one of Hollands largest bicycleclub UNITAS - Assen, Mr. Harry Brander called.
-Wanted to affiliate with his new to be established BMX department.
+A call from the chairman of one of Hollands largest bicycleclubs, UNITAS - Assen, Mr. Harry Brander came in.
+He wanted to affiliate with his new to be established BMX department.
 Together with BMX club Gorredijk, FC Unitas - Assen became the leaders in BMX in the Northern part of our country.

-Very active in the Northern part of our country and more specific Friesland, was Mr. Harm Comello from the city of Gorredijk and an employee of Batavus bicycles (of which a present brand is: " B-One") in the period from 1980 till 1983 from the city of Gorredijk.
+Very active in the Northern part of our country and more specific Friesland, was Mr. Harm Comello from the city of Gorredijk and an employee of Batavus bicycles (of which a present brand is: " B-One") in the period from 1980 till 1983.

-March 26th, contact with Shimano - Europe, Mr. Sam Takaoka.
+March 26th, contact with Shimano - Europe in Düsseldorf, Germany Mr. Sam Takaoka.

 March 29th., contact with biggest bicycle manufacturer in Germany, KYNAST.

 After a first contact on March 17th., I did have meeting with representatives of one of the largest bicycle manufacturers in Europe, KYNAST in Germany, Mr. Ortgies.